 Array types

 All linear survey surface-array types, including non-standard or un-even arrays, as well as their combinations can be inverted.
 The GUI is mainly designed to handle the most commonly used array types and therefore it works well with dipole-dipole, pole-dipole, pole-pole and Wenner or RealSection arrays.
-Schlumberger, gradient, and other arrays can all be inverted but the user interface does not yet handle those array types.
+Borehole data can be inverted but the user interface does not yet support borehole array types.

 The Earth model